s-raza/csvio/docs/source/csvio.rowprocessor.rst

 Row Processor
 ================

-A Row Processor may be used to transform the values of a row represented by a dictionary that maps ``column->value`` pairs.
-This processor can be used in situations where you need to transform values of particular fields in a row depending upon the values of some other fields within the same row.
+A Row Processor is used to transform the values of a row represented by a dictionary that maps ``column->value`` pairs.
+This processor is used in situations where you need to transform values of particular fields in a row depending upon the values of some other fields within the same row.